NissimBansal/RISC-V_Single_Cycle/README.md

   - U-type : 0110111
   - J-type : 1101111

-2. Funct3 and Funct7 :- Except for in U and J-type instructions, these fields further define what function to perform in that particular instruction type (for eg.- ADD, SUB, OR...).
+2. Funct3 :- This field further define what function to perform in that particular instruction type (for eg.- ADD, SUB, OR...).
+R-type also has another field called Funct7 for differentiating between two instructions that have same Funct3 field because we use the same hardware for both the instructions however only one small chnage was.

+3. rs1 and rs2 :- These are 5 bit fields which point to the source registers from which values are taken for execution.

+4. rd :- The destination register where the value is stored after calculation.

+5. Immediate :- This field is used to define any constant values that appear in assembly code instead of pointing to a register that's got that value.

 ## Information related to my specific copy of RV32I